-Failure To Register as a Sex Offender
+Failure to Register as a Sex Offender

-On top of that, after confinement, the convicted person will also be required to register as a sex offender on Michigan’s public Sex Offender Registry.
+On top of that, after confinement, the convicted person will also be required to properly register as a sex offender on Michigan’s Sex Offender Registry.

-As such, many convicted sex offenders in Michigan are tempted to avoid or delay the sex offender registration process.
+As such, many convicted sex offenders in Michigan are tempted to avoid or delay becoming registered sex offenders.
 This is, of course, because of the embarrassment that comes with it.

-So what happens when you fail to register as a sex offender in Michigan?
-This will help you understand everything you need to know about failure to register as a sex offender.
+So what happens when you are charged with failure to register as a sex offender in Michigan?
+This article will help you understand everything you need to know about failure to register as a sex offender.

 Understanding Sex Offender Registration

-When a convicted offender has to move to a different state or country, they must report to their local law enforcement.
+When a convicted sex offender moves to a different state or country, they must report to their local law enforcement.
 The state law has set forth a quick deadline for registration.

 - Paying a one–time $50 fee